Michail-Kent/Batch-Bg-remover/README.md

 - If you encounter any errors, a message box will appear with the error details.

 Contact:
-For any issues, please contact the author or refer to the official documentation for the Remove.bg API.
+For any issues, please contact me or refer to the official documentation for the Remove.bg API.

-Enjoy using the Background Remover Tool!